Fishing Skillz is reader-supported. When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

 Once the weight is positioned on the line, tie on a 3/0 offset wide gap hook and set up a weightless Texas rig with your senko bait.

 That’s all there is to the Mojo rig.
 But be warned!
 Many fisherman claim the Mojo rig with a senko worm is an absolute bass slayer!

 Recommended Mojo Rig Supplies

-The fun thing about learning how to fish a Senko worm is that people of all skill levels can fish this bass bait.
-But you should know that bass, especially largemouth bass are known to inhale the Senko worm, making it at times incredibly difficult to feel the strike at all.
-But bass are also known to strike this bait hard as it slowly falls through the water column, which makes it a great bait for beginners to use as well.
+The fun thing about learning how to fish a senko worm is that people of all skill levels can fish this bass bait.
+But you should know that bass, especially largemouth bass are known to inhale the senko worm, making it at times incredibly difficult to feel the strike at all.
+But bass are also known to strike this bait hard as it slowly falls through the water column, which makes it a great bait for beginners to fishing to use as well.